 Clean Coasts’ Big Beach Clean

-Clean Coasts’ Big Beach Clean is taking place this weekend all over Ireland.
-Clean Coasts is teaming up with the International Ocean Conservancy again for the International Coastal Cleanup event.
-Last year 645,015 volunteers in 92 countries removed 5,580 tonnes of marine litter from the world’s oceans.
+Clean Coasts’ Big Beach Clean is taking place on the weekend of the 18th, 19th & 20th of September all over Ireland.
+Clean Coasts is once again teaming up with the International Ocean Conservancy for the International Coastal Cleanup event.
+Last year 560,000 volunteers in 91 countries removed 7,257 tonnes of marine litter from the world’s oceans.

 Clean Coasts is operated by the Environmental Education Unit of An Taisce and is funded by the Department of the Environment, Community & Local Government, Fáilte Ireland and Coca-Cola.

 Clean Coasts engages communities in the protection of Ireland’s beaches, seas and marine life.
 The programme is operated by the Environmental Education Unit of An Taisce and is currently funded by the Department of the Environment, Community & Local Government, Coca-Cola and Fáilte Ireland.

 Clean Coasts is made up of two elements; Clean Coasts volunteering and the Green Coast Award.
 The Green Coast Award is an award for beaches that meet the excellent standard for water quality as set out in the revised Bathing Water Directive (EC 2006/7/EC) but may not have the necessary built infrastructure to achieve Blue Flag status.
 An important element of this award is that these beaches have a beach management plan in place and that the local community are engaged in this process.